'Witch hunt': Stacey Abrams slams Kemp's 11th-hour investigation into Democrats

 Kemp, the GOP gubernatorial nominee who is overseeing Georgia's elections, announced Sunday that he was investigating Georgia's Democratic Party over an attempted hack of the voter registration system.
 Kemp did not provide evidence to back up his claims.

-This is the sharpest criticism yet from Abrams, who called Kemp's hacking claim "a desperate attempt on the part of my opponent to distract people" on Sunday.
+This is the sharpest criticism yet from Abrams, who on Sunday called Kemp's hacking claim "a desperate attempt on the part of my opponent to distract people."

 Abrams also told ABC News on Monday that she believes Kemp "cooked up the charge" after reports emerged of security flaws in the state's voter database, which Kemp controls as secretary of state.